Need for inspiration? Check out these cool Pool Lighting ideas

-Turn your backyard into a luxurious oasis with the perfect pool lighting.
+Find the inspiration you need to turn your backyard into a luxurious oasis with the perfect pool lighting.
 Something as simple as LED lights could transform your outdoor space from ordinary to magical.
 And, of course, pool lighting also adds an element of safety.
 They illuminate the area and help prevent accidental dips (or slips) in the pool.
 You have quite a few options for light ideas that go beyond your typical submerged lights.
-Keep reading to get some inspiration for brightening your pool area.
+Keep reading to get some inspiration for the lighting of your pool area.

 Give the illusion of moonlight by mounting lights in trees and roof gables.
 This look creates unique shadows that give the impression of swimming under the moonlight.
 This lighting style also creates a romantic ambiance—perfect for hosting a backyard date night.